Caroline Nichols Churchill: Suffrage activities

-Throughout the entire suffrage movement, leading up to the 1893 Colorado women's suffrage referendum, Churchill continued to speak her mind, even if it was against the general practices of many women campaigning for the vote - she was insistent that she would not "curry favor" to the larger majority.
+Throughout the entire suffrage movement, leading up to the 1893 Colorado women's suffrage referendum, Churchill continued to speak her mind, even if it was against the general practices of many women campaigning for the vote – she was insistent that she would not "curry favor" to the larger majority.
 While she remained an outsider of the movement, she continued to vocalize her thoughts and often, pioneering support for immigrants who were continually mistreated or abused.

 Later life

 Churchill's fame was most noted up to the suffrage amendment in Colorado in 1893.
 After women gained the right to vote, subscriptions for The Queen Bee declined.
 Churchill ceased to be a public presence or persona, and the last of her known efforts are pleas for more readers in 1895, when she announced a brief hiatus of the publication.
 The Queen Bee did not print another issue.

 Aside from her public persona and writings, little is known about Churchill's personal life in Colorado or elsewhere.
 Historians are unclear about many facts in her later life.
-However, according to Find a Grave, she died in Colorado Springs, Colorado on January 14, 1926 and is buried in Evergreen Cemetery.
 Today, Churchill is celebrated by western historians as a key figure in the western suffrage movement and a pioneer as a female journalist.